jamesbuckett/aws-cloud-practitioner-essentials/README.md

 * A Cloud Champion will start each section on the hour and give an oveview of the learning objectives
 * The Cloud Champion may open the header hyperlinks to provide further insight and introduction to concepts
 * Once the Cloud Champion is complete, participants should put on headphones and complete all the video's in that module
-* If a participant has any questions they may ask for in person or virtual support (Details to Be Provided)
+* If a participant has any questions they may ask for support (Details to Be Provided in Session)
 * After completing the video's, each section has a break
     * Exception is Module 6 which has a Quiz before Lunch
 * Participants are on break until the start of the next section